hashicorp/terraform-provider-google/website/docs/r/compute_region_backend_service.html.markdown

   How many seconds to wait for the backend before considering it a failed request.
 Default is 30 seconds.
 Valid range is [1, 86400].

+* `network` -
+  (Optional)
+  The URL of the network to which this backend service belongs.
+  This field can only be specified when the load balancing scheme is set to INTERNAL.

 * `region` -
   (Optional)
   The Region in which the created backend service should reside.